Skip to content

 Go to site menu

-Fukjiro Hirayama
+Photo by Fukjiro Hirayama

 He didn't play baseball in junior high school.
 However, he took on the role of third baseman and, once he started practicing, he quickly improved.
 In his third year, he was captain and still a third baseman.
-His wholehearted approach to playing made an impression on opposing teams, and he was touted as Hirayama at First High School, becoming one of the most prominent figures in the baseball world.
+His wholehearted approach to playing made an impression on opposing teams, and he was touted as HIRAYAMA at First High School, becoming one of the most prominent figures in the baseball world.

-The foundation of Ichiko baseball practice is its basic training.
+The foundation of First High School baseball practice is its basic training.
 Simply put, it is extremely short-distance catch-ball.
 Players throw the ball at each other with all their might over a distance of about four meters.
 This is a truly boring and painful practice.
 As players continue to throw the ball, the distance gradually decreases.
 Players become breathless and dizzy.
 If they take their eyes off the ball and lose their focus even for a moment, they will get injured.
 If they do not intuitively sense the ball's characteristics and control its momentum, it will hurt.
 Even in the cold, they are drenched in sweat.
 Hirayama never once became depressed or complained during this practice.
 He practiced honestly and faithfully, without cutting corners or trying to flatter anyone.

 Dad's Stuff